John Redmond: European conflict intervenes

-On the outbreak of World War I in August 1914, the Home Rule Act was suspended for the duration of the conflict.
+On the outbreak of World War I in August 1914, the Government of Ireland Act 1914 was suspended for the duration of the conflict.
 Judged from the perspective of that time, Redmond had won a form of triumph: he had secured the passing of Home Rule with the provision that the implementation of the measure would be delayed "not later than the end of the present war", which "would be bloody but short-lived".
-His Unionist opponents were confused and dismayed by the passing of the Home Rule Act and by the absence of any definite provisions for the exclusion of Ulster.
-In two speeches delivered by Redmond in August and September 1914, deemed as critical turning points in the Home Rule process, he stated: "Armed Nationalist Catholics in the South will be only too glad to join arms with the armed Protestant Ulstermen in the North.
+His Unionist opponents were confused and dismayed by the passing of the Government of Ireland Act 1914 and by the absence of any definite provisions for the exclusion of Ulster.
+In two speeches delivered by Redmond in August and September 1914, deemed as critical turning points in the Home Rule process, he stated:

+"Armed Nationalist Catholics in the South will be only too glad to join arms with the armed Protestant Ulstermen in the North.
 Is it too much to hope that out of this situation there may spring a result which will be good, not merely for the Empire, but good for the future welfare and integrity of the Irish nation?"

 Under these circumstances, any political bargaining might well have been disastrous to Home Rule.
-Redmond desperately wanted and needed a rapid enactment of the Home Rule Act, and undoubtedly his words were a means to that end.
+Redmond desperately wanted and needed a rapid enactment of the Government of Ireland Act 1914, and undoubtedly his words were a means to that end.
 He called on the country to support the Allied and British war effort and Britain's commitment under the Triple Entente; this was a calculated response to the situation principally in the belief that the attained measure of self-government would be granted in full after the war and to be in a stronger position to stave off a final partition of Northern Ireland.
 His added hope was that the common sacrifice by Irish nationalists and Unionists would bring them closer together, but above all that nationalists could not afford to allow Ulster Unionists to reap the benefit of being the only Irish to support the war effort, when they spontaneously enlisted in their 36th (Ulster) Division.
+He said:

-He said Let Irishmen come together in the trenches and risk their lives together and spill their blood together, and I say there is no power on earth that when they come home can induce them to turn as enemies upon one another.
+Let Irishmen come together in the trenches and risk their lives together and spill their blood together, and I say there is no power on earth that when they come home can induce them to turn as enemies upon one another.

 Redmond also argued that "No people can be said to have rightly proved their nationhood and their power to maintain it until they have demonstrated their military prowess".
 He praised Irish soldiers, "with their astonishing courage and their beautiful faith, with their natural military genius […] offering up their supreme sacrifice of life with a smile on their lips because it was given for Ireland".

 Speaking at Maryborough on 16 August 1914, he addressed a 2,000-strong assembly of Irish Volunteers, some armed, saying he had told the British Parliament that: